-Looking for ideas on how to make and what to serve with Mexican Hot Chocolate?
+Looking for ideas on how to make and what to serve with this rich and delicious Cocoa?

-Try these Ginger Cookies or Chai Tea Cookies.
+Try these Ginger Cookies or Chai Tea Cookies or our nearly famous Gingerbread Cookies.
 Muriel’s Gingerbread is also a perfect complement to this sweet and savory drink.
-Also amazing, these Cranberry Orange Biscotti by Namley Marly are delicious with cocoa.
+Also amazing, these Cranberry Orange Biscotti by Namely Marly are delicious with cocoa.

 South American civilizations started cultivating the cacao tree and used the ground cacao beans for a chocolate drink.
 To cover up its bitter flavor, they added ingredients like vanilla and chili pepper to the mixture.
 Chocolate travelled to Europe, and became a rare favorite of nobility.
 Here, it was still enjoyed as a bitter drink, and slowly transformed into a sweet confection.
 Modern hot chocolate arrived in the 17th century, although it remained a drink for the wealthy for hundreds of years.